-This month’s true crime case is about a triple murder that happened at Camp Scott, a Girl Scout camp, in the year 1977 in Oklahoma.
+I’m sure I can’t be the only one that found the concept of going to camp as a child kind of… odd?
+This unsolved case is about a triple murder that happened at Camp Scott, a Girl Scout camp, in the year 1977 in Oklahoma.
 It’s been over 40 years since the Oklahoma Girl Scout murders, and unfortunately, they still remain unsolved.

-The Girl Scouts arrived at Camp Scott on June 12, 1977.
 Camp Scott had been running for 50 years, and was known for its wide range of outdoor activities.
 It was located in Mayes County, just south of OK Highway 82 and OK Highway 33.
-140 Girl Scouts descended upon Camp Scott on Sunday, June 12, and were quickly split up into groups of three to four per tent.
+The Girl Scouts descended upon Camp Scott on Sunday, June 12, and were quickly split up into groups of three to four per tent.

 After a thunderstorm that took place during dinnertime, the Girl Scouts all separated into their tents.
 The girls in tent number 8 unpacked their things and spent some time writing letters to their family.